-Jianping Qi is a professor in and chair of the Kate Tiedemann School of Business and Finance.
+Jianping Qi is a professor in and former chair of the Kate Tiedemann School of Business and Finance.
 He has been a faculty member at USF since 1993 and has held the Bank of America Professorship since 2000.
 He was also a visiting finance professor (1992 and 1997) at Washington University in St. Louis.
 He teaches courses at all levels, covering corporate finance, financial options and futures and advanced finance theory.

 Qi's research focuses on financial intermediation and corporate finance theory.
 He has published articles in highly regarded journals such as the Journal of Finance, the Review of Financial Studies, the Journal of Business, the Journal of Money, Credit and Banking, the Journal of Financial Intermediation, and Management Science.
 He has won the Muma College of Business' Outstanding Research Award in 1997 and 2004 and referees numerous top finance and economics journals.